KDE/digikam-doc/export_tools/one_drive.rst

     The OneDrive Login Dialog

-After successful sign-up digiKam will be allowed to send photos to the OneDrive website.
+After successful sign-up, digiKam will be allowed to send photos to the OneDrive website.

-Then, simply authorize application and close the web browser.
-Return to the host application dialog, you will see the interface used to upload photos to OneDrive.
+Then, simply authorize the application and close the web browser.
+Returning to the host application dialog, you will see the interface used to upload photos to OneDrive.

 .. figure:: images/export_onedrive_dialog.webp
     :alt: